elpatron68/SailawayGribConverter/Readme.md

 It shifts the grib 3 hours to the future using `wgrib2.exe` to better match the Sailaway weather calculation.

+*Sailaway Grib Converter* runs in the background without any user interaction.

 ## Installation